hasauino/rrt_exploration/README.md

 # rrt_exploration
-A ROS package that implements a multi-robot RRT-based map exploration algorithm.
-It also has the image-based frontier detection that uses image processing to extract frontier points.
+It is a ROS package that implements a multi-robot exploration algorithm.
+It is based on the Rapidaly-Exploring Random Tree (RRT) algorithm.
+The packgae has 3 types of nodes: